 Industry Analysis & Industry Trends

-The economic downturn did not affect the Public Relations Services industry as severely as traditional advertising.
+Mixed economic conditions in the past five years have not affected the Public Relations Services industry in the same way as traditional advertising.
 While marketing budgets tend to be one of the first items targeted in cost-cutting efforts, public relations (PR) services are often seen as more focused and therefore better value for money than media advertising.
 As a result, spending on PR tends to be less volatile and holds up slightly better when budgets are cut.
-Additionally, some aspects of PR, such as communication with stakeholders, can be crucial in a downturn to allay fears and manage crises.
-This, along with a longer term trend towards more below-the-line marketing methods, is expected to result in industry revenue growing at a stronger rate than that of the Advertising Services industry... purchase to read more
+Additionally, some aspects of PR, such as communication with stakeholders, can be crucial in a downturn to allay fears and manage crises... purchase to read more

 An increasing proportion of marketing budgets is being put towards public relations rather than traditional media advertising.
 This is a result of the fragmentation of the media that is making audiences harder to reach, prompting marketers to pursue more targeted methods of communication.
 This, combined with the fact that PR tends to be more resistant than advertising to economic downturns, has helped the Public Relations Services industry to escape the level of volatility felt in the Advertising Services industry, especially during the global financial crisis and its aftermath.